Virginia Beach Schools going back to all virtual learning after uptick in cases in the city

 Chesapeake also has a relatively high positivity rate at 8.6%, the highest in Hampton Roads, and its schools recently reopened for more in-person learning.

-The district’s coronavirus case tracker lists 90 total cumulative cases since September 8, but shows 7 additional cases since that total was updated last week.
+The district’s coronavirus case tracker now lists 102 total cumulative cases since Sept.
+8.

 However, Spence said he didn’t believe the schools were the source of the cases, and infected people were coming from outside.